-The Bank is subjected to Capital Adequacy guidelines stipulated by Reserve Bank of India (RBI).
-In line with RBI guidelines under Basel II, the Bank has adopted Standardized Approach for Credit Risk.
-No separate capital charge has been applied by the Bank for market and operational risk while calculating Capital Adequacy ratio.
+The Bank is subject to Capital Adequacy guidelines stipulated by Reserve Bank of India (RBI).
+In line with RBI guidelines under Basel II, the Bank has adopted Standardized Approach for Credit Risk, Standardized Duration Approach for Market Risk and Basic Indicator Approach for Operational Risk while computing its Capital Adequacy Ratio (CAR).